activeviam/mac/docs/settings.md

 Some settings can be configured in the `application.yml` file in MAC's *resources* folder.

-The usual ActivePivot spring application properties can be set in this file.
+The usual Atoti Spring application properties can be set in this file.
 A few MAC specific settings can also be set:

 * `statistic.folder`: the path to the statistics folder, from which MAC extracts